teremterem/MiniAgents/README.md

 way there are no concerns about the state of the message being changed in the background).

-## 🔒 Message Persistence and Identification
+## 🔒 Message persistence and identification

 MiniAgents provides a way to persist messages as they are resolved from promises using the `@MiniAgents().on_persist_message` decorator.
 This allows you to